In Costa Rica, non-residents have limited financing options compared to permanent residents or citizens and…

 There’s a lot of arm waving, “hmm’s and well….” and “maybe if this sells for this I will get that..”, etc.

 Once we determine that the borrower can make the payments, we do a site inspection.
-Pool is green, pump is not working, the house is run down, it was inherited or purchased a few years ago for X and magically has tripled in value over the last few years!?
-So many things that start to make this loan very uninteresting.
+If the pool is green because the pump is not working or if the house is run down, inherited or purchased a few years ago for X and magically has tripled in value over the last few years….well, all these things start making this loan very uninteresting.

 Over the years, we have seen and heard it all.

-We at Gap understand that many loans come to us out of need and people are apprehensive to tell us the whole story, but better to be upfront to see how we can help you.
+We at Groupo Gap, understand that many loans come to us out of need and people are apprehensive to tell us the whole story, but better to be upfront to see how we can help you.
 We have a variety of different options available to do this.
-Why not take the loan in segments?
-Example; you want $75,000.00 for medical bills and home renovations.

 Why?
-Because, brokers have been known to tell a few little white lies as well.
-All of these exaggerations, omissions and untruths create a dilemma for all of us.
+Because brokers have been known to tell a few little white lies as well.
+All of these exaggerations, omissions, and untruths create a dilemma for all of us.
 First, we have to work twice as hard uncovering these omissions.
 Two, the trust factor is breaking down quickly which means interest rates are going up and co-broker fees are going down.
+Let’s lose this line as we have addressed brokers and referral fees in other blogs!

 It is as if we have to redo the loan over again and we always inform the lender of our findings which can scare off our lender.
-In the end, no one wins.
-There is always the assumption or hope that the loans are conducted in good faith by both parties.
+In the end, no one wins. (lose that statement) There is always the assumption or hope that the borrower will present the property in an honest and clear fashion, however, our extreme due diligence always peels back the layers and we quickly get to the reality of the situation!

 Sounds simple?
 It is.